Home » Vegas Betting Guide » Arbitrage Betting Explained

 The third point is the most common thing to look out for when line shopping, as this happens all the time on all kinds of betting markets.
 Much like matched betting, it’s all about taking your time being patient and looking for opportunities to pounce on.

-People often wonder how is arbitrage betting legal – an understandably so, as it’s so easy to recognize using American odds, it seems unfair.
-Simply put, there are two quick ways to spot arbitrage betting opportunities;
+People often wonder how is arbitrage betting legal – and understandably so, as it’s so easy to recognize using American odds, it seems unfair.
+Simply put, there are two quick ways to spot arbitrage betting opportunities:

 We explained before the value of calculating implied probability and it’s particularly valuable when trying to arb bet.
 Alternatively, simply looking for a market where the positive (“+”) odds are higher than what is displayed as the negative (“-”) odds, there is an opportunity available to users.

-Let’s use a brief example to clear up any misunderstandings that may have cropped up so far throughout the article.
-So take this for example:
+Let’s use a brief example to clear up any misunderstandings that may have popped up so far throughout the article.
+So let’s say the Mavericks are facing the Suns and you see the following odds:

 In this situation, a bettor could place $100 on both teams and if the Mavs win at Sportsbook 1, they would make $110, and lose $100 on the other wager.
 If the Suns win at Sportsbook 2, the bettor would net $110 and lose $100 on the Mavs.
 This will ensure the bettor receives a profit of $10.